danforthcenter/plantcv-annotate/docs/napari_label_classes.md

     - img - image data (compatible with gray, RGB, and hyperspectral data.
 If data is hyperspecral it should be the array e.g. hyperspectral.array_data)
     - classes - list of classes to label.
 This option is not necessary if data is data is imported.
     - size - integer pixel size of label (also adjustable from the interactive Napari viewer)
-    - shape - shape of the annotation symbol.
-Can be 'o', 'arrow', 'clobber', 'cross', 'diamond', 'disc', 'hbar', 'ring', 'square' (default), 'star', 'tailed_arrow', 'triangle_down', 'triangle_up', 'vbar', or 'x' (also adjustable from the interactive Napari viewer)
     - importdata - dictionary of data, data saved from napari_save_coor or data imported from napari_read_coor
     - show - if `show=True`, viewer is launched. `False` setting is useful for test purposes.